Handling Data Gaps for the Next Generation of Gravitational-Wave Observatories: Data Gaps

 \subsection{Cause for Pause}

 The reasons for gaps in the data are entirely irrelevant for the application of this work, they simply inform our expectations and simulations.
 Our tool may be applied to any quantity or size of gaps.
+To further emphasize the severity of the problem of gaps and the necessity of this study, and to motivate the design of the simulated data we will test on, we will briefly review the causes of data gaps in the most pressing experiment.
 Since we intend this tool for future detectors, we cannot speak specifically on the cause for or demographics of data gaps except in LISA where we have some prior experiments and matured designs in place; especially now that it has passed the adoption milestone with the European Space Agency (ESA)~\cite{LISA2024}.

 LISA data will undergo several levels of processing prior to a global fit analysis to extract astrophysical signals.
 The data that we will receive will be in the form of Time Delay Interferometry (TDI) variables - combinations of measurements of the laser phase constructed primarily to suppress laser frequency noise - which constitute a time series~\cite{LISA2024}.
 Like any other instrument, LISA will not be perfect, and will likely experience noise artifacts, glitches, and gaps produced either by onboard electronics, by interactions with its environment (e.g. micrometeoroid collisions), or instrument maintenance.
 These varieties of corruption in the data will be both predictable and random in their occurrence, and corrupt the data over extended and short time scales.
 It is conceivable that with the diversity of corruption, many analysis tools specialized to each variety could be used in tandem.